 How To Check Compression

-Checking compression correctly requires a compression test kit or a leak-down tester may be used to identify compression loss.
+Checking compression correctly requires a compression test kit, or a leak-down tester may be used to identify compression loss.
+You can check out the types I recommend on the Amazon links below:

-The added bonus of this test kit is its simultaneous ability to point to the area at fault.
+The added bonus of this test kit is it simultaneously points to the area at fault.
 In a problem engine, the compressed air will be heard to leak from the cylinder.

 Diagnosis as follows, air leaking from:

-- From muffler – Exhaust valve issue (worn seat or adjustment)
+- From muffler – Exhaust valve issue (worn seat or may just need adjustment)

-- From carburetor /air box – Intake valve issue (worn seat or adjustment)
+- From carburetor /air box – Intake valve issue (worn seat or may just need adjustment)

 - Between cylinder head and block – Head gasket failure